21 Things That Happen to Your Body When You Skip Breakfast

 Your Immunity Goes Down

 When you skip breakfast, your immunity goes down.
-"Periods of fasting appear to trigger damage to the cells and the body needs to be fed food regularly in order to maintain healthy levels of immune cells that fight infections and improve the action of fighter cells (T-cells) in the body," explains Tehzeeb Lalani, nutritionist with Scale Beyond Scale.
+"Periods of fasting appear to trigger damage to the cells and the body needs to be fed food regularly in order to maintain healthy levels of immune cells that fight infections and improve the action of fighter cells (T-cells) in the body," explains Tehzeeb Lalani, a nutritionist with Scale Beyond Scale.